On characterization of toric varieties: Proof of Theorem

-Among those $Z\subset F$ with $K_X\cdot Z<0$ (see Lemma~\ref{theorem:ex-di}) there is an extremal ray of the cone $\overline{NE}(X)$, denoted as $R$ say.
-The curve representing $R$ sits in an irreducible component of $F'\subseteq F$, so that once $F$ is reducible, $F\setminus F'\ne \emptyset$, we get an extremal birational contraction $\phi: X\map Y$ over $\p^1$.
-Moreover, we eliminate the case when $\phi$ is flipping by applying the $K_X$-flip (and termination of MMP with scaling).
+Among those $Z\subset F$ with $K_X\cdot Z<0$ (see Lemma~\ref{theorem:ex-di}) there is an extremal ray $R$ of the cone $\overline{NE}(X)$.
+The curve representing $R$ sits in some irreducible component $F'\subseteq F$, so that once $F$ is reducible, $F\setminus F'\ne \emptyset$, we get an extremal birational contraction $\phi: X\map Y$ over $\p^1$.
+We eliminate the case when $\phi$ is flipping by applying the $K_X$\,-\,flip and termination of MMP with scaling.
 On the other hand, if $\phi$ is divisorial (in which case it contracts $F'$), then we are done by Lemma~\ref{theorem:alb-is-a-morphism}.

-Thus we may assume that $\rho(X)=2$ (i.e. $f: X\map \p^1$ is a Mori fibration).
+Thus we may assume that $\rho(X) = 2$ (i.\,e. $f: X\map \p^1$ is a Mori fibration).